South Africa at a Glance

 Of course, moving into a gated estate is not for everyone, and it is not the only option.
 But make sure you get a good idea of a neighborhood, preferably both during the day and at night, before making any decisions.
 As in any large city, there are certain parts of the big expat hotspots that should be out of bounds, or “no-go-areas”, for expats.
 However, as in the case of the Cape Town city center, there are also some very safe neighborhoods.
 If you stay vigilant and behave as you would in other cities of comparable size, there should not be much to worry about in such areas.

 Real Estate Agents

 It is generally advisable not to try shopping around for apartments yourself.
 Hire an experienced, reputable real estate agent.
 Oftentimes, their services also include handling matters that make moving to South Africa less laborious; for example, arranging electricity and water connections.
 The Global Property Guide has a short list of respected realtors that might be a useful stepping stone for your upcoming move to South Africa.
 Another website you might want to visit is Only Rentals, an agency with franchises all over the country.
-Alternatively, ask your employer whether they know any reputable agents.
+Or simply ask your employer whether they know any reputable agents.